felixsc1/Doublettencheck/README.md

 ## Developer remarks

-Needs `sudo apt install python3.12-tk`
+Under linux needs `sudo apt install python3.12-tk`
+To create a new exe file from the source code: `pyinstaller --onefile --windowed gui.py`  (should be done in windows)